Guides

 Here are just a few of the many examples we've run into:

-1. The state parameter in the OAuth authorization request should support URL-encoded values but Twitter does not.
+• The state parameter in the OAuth authorization request should support URL-encoded values, but developers have reported Twitter stripping characters from it.

-The list goes on, but the greatest challenge is undoubtedly around handling token refresh.
+The list goes on, but the greatest challenge is handling token refresh.

 Complexities with Refreshing Tokens